sanchitmonga22/qa-example-agent/docs/PRD.md

 3. **Proxy to Testing Service**:
    - The API route forwards the request to the Railway-hosted Playwright service.

-4. **LLM-Guided Automated Testing**:
+4. **LLM-Guided Automated Testing with Visual Analysis**:
    - The Playwright service:
      - Navigates to the URL.
      - For each step (default or custom):
        - Captures screenshot and DOM structure.
+       - Processes images for vision analysis.
-       - Sends to LLM with appropriate context.
+       - Sends to LLM and Vision API with appropriate context.
-       - Receives action recommendation.
+       - Receives action recommendation with visual reasoning.
        - Executes the recommended action.
        - Verifies the outcome.
      - Returns the comprehensive test result.

+5. **Report Generation**:
+   - Creates detailed test report with all collected information.
+   - Stores report for future access.
+   - Provides report access URL in response.

-5. **Results Display**:
+6. **Results Display**:
    - The frontend receives and renders the results in a user-friendly format.
-   - Shows LLM decision-making process alongside test results.
+   - Shows LLM decision-making process with visual reasoning alongside test results.
    - Displays custom test steps and their outcomes.
+   - Provides access to the comprehensive report.

 ## 7. Implementation Plan